-Edo: former Speaker wants automatic ticket to NASS, declines state assembly
+Edo: Former Speaker wants automatic ticket to NASS, declines state assembly

 By Ozioruva Aliu

-BENIN CITY – FORMER Speaker of Edo State House of Assembly and three time member of the Edo State House of Assembly, Rt.
-Hon Victor Edoror has declined the decision by the leadership of the All Progressives Congress (APC) in the state to give him and 14 others automatic return tickets to the state house of assembly and suggested that the party should extend the right of first refusal granted them to any position they want to contest.
+BENIN CITY—FORMER Speaker of Edo State House of Assembly and three time member of the Edo State House of Assembly, Victor Edoror has declined the decision by the leadership of the All Progressives Congress, APC, in the state to give him and 14 others automatic return tickets to the state house of assembly and suggested that the party should extend the right of first refusal granted them to any position they want to contest.

 Reacting to the development, Edoror, who recently launched his campaign for the Esan Central, Esan West and Igueben Federal Constituency at the House of Representatives expressed his disappointment that the party did not extend the gesture of right of first refusal to other positions for which any of them may be interested.